 Step 1: open the scissor completely and apply a small amount of oil between the blades on both sides of the screw area.

-Correctly tensioning your hair scissors is the most important of all the four steps of all the information we have covered in this article as it has a huge impact on the scissors cutting performance and the your hands when cutting.
+Correctly tensioning your barbering scissors is the most important of all the four steps of all the information we have covered in this article as it has a huge impact on the scissors cutting performance and the your hands when cutting.
 See below to find out why setting the correct tension is so important.

 How to set the tension correctly - step by step.